 When negotiating, consider making the invoice price your starting point and working up toward the fair market value.

 The out-the-door price is the final price you pay for the car.
-Depending on the dealer, the out-the-door price may include expenses like sales tax, title and registration fees, and dealer charges that don’t appear on the window sticker.
+Depending on the dealer, the out-the-door price may include expenses like car tax, title and registration fees, and dealer charges that don’t appear on the window sticker.

 When you’re negotiating, be sure that both you and the salesperson are discussing the out-the-door price.
 Otherwise, you could end up going thousands of dollars over your budget once taxes and fees are added.